georgemcarlson/generative_fiction/README.md

-# generative_fiction
+# Overview:
-Generate a novel work of fiction from a prompt
+Generate a novel work of fiction from a prompt to write a high-level outline for a book.

+## Credits:

+Based on Chiara Coetzee's research into [Generating a full-length work of fiction with GPT-4](#https://medium.com/@chiaracoetzee/generating-a-full-length-work-of-fiction-with-gpt-4-4052cfeddef3).

 ## Sample Code: